Decentralization is finding its way within the content streaming industry as well.

 The Theta protocol

-As mentioned before, Theta uses a protocol that’s called a multi-level byzantine fault tolerance mechanism.
+As mentioned before, Theta uses a protocol called a multi-level byzantine fault tolerance mechanism and full EVM compatibility.

 In essence, this means that the blockchain is achieving consensus and assuring security on multiple levels.

-The first level, the Validators, are confirming transactions as fast as possible, and the second level, the Guardians, are verifying the secured transactions’ authenticity.
+The first level, the Validators, confirm transactions as fast as possible, and the second level, the Guardians, verify the secured transactions’ authenticity.

 Furthermore, instead of competing against each other to confirm a transaction, the nodes collaborate to determine an operation’s correctness.

-On the first level, 20-30 Validators create blocks as fast as possible.
-On the second level, there are thousands of Guardians meant to finish the blocks.
+On the first level, a maximum of 31 Validators can run simultaneously.
+On the second level, thousands of Guardians are meant to finish the blocks.

 And while anyone holding 1,000 Theta can become a Guardian, only trusted partners can become Validators.
 In this regard, we can see Theta as being relatively centralized.